Can Dogs Eat Zinc?

 • Lethargy

-• Orange-colored feces and urine
+• Orange-coloured feces and urine

 • Anemia